-And finally, you can keep him sleeping upright by holding him in your arms in a recliner, or wearing him in a baby wrap.
-While he may not usually sleep this way, sometimes we need to do things out of the ordinary to help them along.
+You can also keep him sleeping upright by holding him in your arms in a recliner, or wearing him in a baby wrap.
+While he may not usually sleep this way, sometimes you need to do things out of the ordinary to help him along.

 4. Keep your baby hydrated

-You see, as much as staying on a schedule is important, being sick often means doing things you typically don’t do anymore, including feeding on demand.
-But frequent feeding can be just the thing your baby needs to feel better and avoid being dehydrated.
+Staying on a schedule is important, but being sick often means doing things you typically don’t do anymore, including feeding on demand.
+But frequent feeding can be just the thing he needs to feel better and avoid being dehydrated.

-So, ditch the feeding schedules for now, and instead offer to feed, especially when he’s fussy.
+So, ditch the feeding schedules for now, and instead offer to feed often, especially when he’s fussy.
 You can always “regulate” him to your schedule once he’s better.

 No matter the ailment, figuring out how to get a sick baby to sleep can be a challenge for many parents.
 Thankfully, it’s temporary, and not without its own solutions.